 If the dropdown includes the option View Original Look, then you’re working with a Look.
 Otherwise, you’re working with a Query Tile.

 But while they might seem to be identical, there are some important differences between Looks and Query Tiles (which explains why we both tile types in the first place).
 The biggest difference between Query Tiles and Looks Tiles is this: a Query Tile is uniquely bound to its Dashboard; you can’t access a Query Tile without opening the Dashboard, and the Query Tile is available only in that Dashboard.
 By comparison, Look Tiles are not we to a single Dashboard: not only can the same Look appear in multiple Dashboards, but you can view a Look without ever even opening a Dashboard.

 So what does all that mean?
 Well, for one thing, it means that Query Tiles are more “portable” than Looks.
 You can move a Dashboard anywhere you want, and the Query Tile will dutifully come along for the ride.
 (It has: as we noted, Query Tiles and Dashboards are bound together.)

 Admittedly, if you move a Dashboard Looks come along for the ride as well.
-However, there’s a catch here: if you move a Dashboard to a new Space a copy of each Look found on that Dashboard is moved as well.
-That means you’ll now have two copies of the same Look: the original Look (Look A1), and the copy (Look A2) in the new Space.
+However, there’s a catch here: if you move a Dashboard to a new folder a copy of each Look found on that Dashboard is moved as well.
+That means you’ll now have two copies of the same Look: the original Look (Look A1), and the copy (Look A2) in the new folder.

 Is that a problem?
 It can be.
 After all, one of the main advantages of a Look is the fact that the same Look can appear on multiple Dashboards.
 Do you need to make a change to that Look?
 No problem: make the change and that change is reflected on every Dashboard that uses that Look.